Frank Zamboni: Death and legacy

 Zamboni's invention of the ice resurfacer; he created it in 1949.

 Frank Zamboni died of cardiac arrest at Long Beach Memorial Hospital on July 27, 1988, at the age of 87, about two months after his wife's death.
 He also had lung cancer.
 The Zamboni company has sold more than 10,000 units of its signature machine, the Zamboni Ice Resurfacer, commonly known as a "Zamboni."
 The 10,000th machine was delivered to the Montreal Canadiens in April 2012 for use at the Bell Centre.
 The company is still owned and operated by the Zamboni family.
 His remains are buried at All Souls Cemetery in Long Beach.

 Zamboni was inducted into the Ice Skating Institute's Hall of Fame in 1965, and he was awarded an Honorary Doctorate of Engineering from Clarkson University in 1988.
 Frank was posthumously inducted into the NEISMA Hall of Fame in 1988, the United States Figure Skating Hall of Fame in 2000, the World Figure Skating Hall of Fame in 2006, the National Inventors Hall of Fame in 2007, the U.S. Hockey Hall of Fame in 2009, and into the United States Speed Skating Hall of Fame in 2013.

-The Frank J. Zamboni School, in Paramount, is named after him.
+Despite his career in ice rinks, Zamboni "didn’t even like to skate" according to Smithsonian magazine.

-And yet, according to one recent report, Zamboni “didn’t even like to skate."
+The Frank J. Zamboni School, in Paramount is named after him.